jbdamask/daphaq/README.md

 ## Usage

-1. The first time you use Da phuq? you'll be asked for your [OpenAI API key](https://platform.openai.com/api-keys)
+1. The first time you use Da phaq? you'll be asked for your [OpenAI API key](https://platform.openai.com/api-keys)
 2. Go to any webpage
 3. Select text and open the extension